 Our mission is to inspire and empower black and brown youth across Western New York to become creators, producers, and innovators of technology.
 In response to the color barrier in the tech industry.
 Because when it comes to diversity, tech’s famed agility is conspicuous by its absence.
 For decades blacks and Hispanics have been grossly underrepresented in tech jobs.
 We just could not afford to let it stay this way.
 With big tech influencing everything in our lives – from what we get to know when researching a topic to how we’re policed – the jobs gap goes way beyond jobs.
 It’s a civil rights issue.

-Our flagship program is Dreamers’ Club, a 43-week afterschool STEM program, concentrated on mobile development, project management, UI/UX development, and cloud computing.
+Our flagship program is Dreamers’ Club, a 43-week afterschool STEM program, concentrated on mobile development, game development, UI/UX development, and cloud computing and software engineering.
 We aim for each participant to graduate with a certification(s) associated with each club they desire to complete, which will be a big plus on their resume, irrespective of whether they want to hit the job market or apply for college.
 Youth can join a club at a host site located in underserved areas throughout Western NY.
 In addition to certification and education training, Dreamerscorp provides mentoring and tutoring to youth who are at risk of educational failure, criminal behavior, or behavioral issues.

 Our program is focused in the Buffalo area because that is where we can make the biggest change and help to change the inequality in New York state faster.
 Each student that goes through our program enters the workforce with the skills needed to get their current and future family members out of poverty.
 Our goal is to help almost 10% of the Buffalo households living in poverty over the next 5 years.